Does drug use affect life insurance?

 Insurers are more concerned with frequent and recent drug use (often within the last 5 years).

-Drug use that happened in the past (perhaps 10 or 20 years ago) shouldn’t prevent you from securing affordable cover and you’ll most likely be offered standard cover.
+Drug use that happened in the past (perhaps 10 or 20 years ago) may not prevent you from securing cover and you could be offered standard cover.

 If you’re taking prescription drugs for medical reasons, you’ll also need to disclose this at the point of application.